canonical/ubuntu-cloud-docs/aws/aws-explanation/ec2-image-retention-policy.rst

 For more details about these image types, check out our documentation of :doc:`image release types <all-clouds:all-clouds-explanation/release-types>`, and to get a list of these images on AWS, refer to: :doc:`../aws-how-to/instances/find-ubuntu-images`.

-The retention policy can be summarised as follows:
+The retention policy can be summarized as follows:

 .. list-table::
    :header-rows: 1